AMReX-Combustion/PeleLMeX/Docs/source/manual/Validation.rst

       - 768

-The fluid in the simulation is air at ambient pressure and a temperature of 750.0 K, the physical property of which are summarized in the following table:
+The fluid in the simulation is air at ambient pressure and a temperature of 750.0 K, the physical property of which are summarized in :numref:`EBCFluidProp`:

 .. list-table:: Fluid properties
+    :name: EBCFluidProp
+    :align: center
-    :widths: 50 25 25 25 25 25
+    :widths: 25 25 25 25 25 25
     :header-rows: 1

     * -